Last Updated: March 2, 2026

 CSAM Salary and Compensation

 Microsoft’s Customer Success Account Manager role offers competitive compensation that scales with experience and level.
-Understanding the full compensation structure helps you determine if this career path aligns with your financial goals.

 Base Salary Ranges by Experience Level

-Your starting level depends on previous experience, with most CSAMs entering between levels 60-63.
+Microsoft structures CSAM compensation based on internal level designations.
+Your starting level depends on previous experience, with most CSAMs entering between levels 60–63.

-Location significantly impacts base salary—expect higher compensation in premium markets like San Francisco, Seattle, and New York compared to Dallas or Houston.
+Location significantly impacts base salary.
+Expect higher compensation in premium markets like San Francisco, Seattle, and New York compared to Dallas or Houston.

 Bonus Structure